-Hi, I am David Higgins, a legal translator in Okinawa, Japan and I am going to clearly explain how to get married in Japan for those who are Turkish Passport Holders.
+Hi, I’m David Higgins, a legal translator in Okinawa, Japan and I am going to explain how to get married in Japan for people who are Singapore Passport Holders.

 If you plan to marry a US citizen, your fiancé must obtain the following:

-• A passport, birth certificate or naturalization document.
+A passport, birth certificate or naturalization document is required.
 In most cases the passport does not need to be translated into Japanese but the birth certificate or naturalization document would need to be translated from English to Japanese.

-At Okinawa Translator we provide that service.
-You can scan or photograph the documents and send them to our email address and we will get to work translating these documents into Japanese for you.
+At Okinawa Translator, we provide that service.
+You can scan or photograph the documents and send them to our email address and we will translate the documents into Japanese on your behalf.

 The marriage application must have two witnesses.
-My wife and I can be your witnesses and due to the fact that we are both Japanese residents, we physically do not have to accompany you to the city office.
+My wife Hazuki and I can be your witnesses and as we are both Japanese residents, we do not have to physically accompany you to the city office.
 If you want to choose your own witnesses, you will need to submit their full names, birth dates, nationalities and local addresses to us.
 They must physically accompany you to the city office on the day that you get married.

-When the above mentioned steps are completed, you will submit your documents to a city office closest to your residency in Japan.
-If you submit your documents to a town or village office, they may or may not require additional documentation to be translated and submitted so we strongly suggest that you consult with our office as to which city office you should provide your documents to.
+When the above mentioned steps are completed, you will submit your documents to a city office closest to your residence in Japan.
+If you submit your documents to a town or village office, they may or may not require additional documentation to be translated and submitted.
+As a result, we strongly suggest that you consult with our office for the appropriate city office for submitting your documents.
 This will ensure that all submission procedures run in a smooth and timely manner.